FilipSukenik/indra-avitech-interview/README.md

 #### Decomposition
 There are 3 concepts that are separated to 3 different components:
 1. Database - using hikari to provide database connection.
-2. Communication - using shared message bus which is .
+2. Communication - using shared message bus which is uses FIFO algorithm.
+Producing is executed with put() method which blocks thread until element is successfully added to queue.
-3. Printing
+3. Printing - using SLF4J logger with logback realisation
 Each component serves single purpose and all it's features are encapsulated.

 #### Design patterns